apollo

 Uses

-Tarsalic Ointment is used in the treatment of Psoriasis.
+Tarsalic Ointment is used to treat psoriasis and Seborrheic dermatitis.
 The detailed uses of Tarsalic Ointment are as follows:

-• Treatment of Psoriasis: Tarsalic Ointment can help reduce the symptoms of psoriasis, such as scaling, inflammation, and erythema, by promoting skin shedding and reducing excessive cell growth.
+• Treatment of Psoriasis: Tarsalic Ointment can help reduce psoriasis symptoms, such as scaling, inflammation, and erythema, by promoting skin shedding and reducing excessive cell growth.

 Medicinal Benefits